superbderrick/SummerPlayerView/README.md

 Through SummerPlayerView, you can understand the following basic player actions

 - Basic playback
-- Loop play
+- Loop playback
-- Next or Previous actions
+- Next or Previous playback with playlist
 - Seek
 - HLS playback with AVQueueplayer